thecodingmachine/symfony-vuejs/README.md

 #### Windows

-Having a Linux-like terminal is strongly advised in order to run the `Makefile` commands.
+A Linux-like terminal is strongly advised in order to run the `Makefile` commands.
 Vagrant might also be an interesting solution regarding performances.

 If not possible, you may also directly run the commands specified in the `Makefile`.